 Our journey began in Leh, the capital of Ladakh, by taking a short one-hour flight from Delhi.
-We were greeted at the airport by our guide, Stanzin, and our driver, Anish, who would be accompanying us throughout our stay.
+We were greeted at the airport by our guide, Stanzin, and our driver, Anish, who accompanied us throughout our stay.

-Our first stop was our camp, The Ultimate Travelling Camp’s Chamba Camp, Thiksey where we would check in and be briefly checked over by the camp’s resident doctor.
+Our first stop was our camp, The Ultimate Travelling Camp’s Chamba Camp, Thiksey, where we checked-in and were briefly examined by the camp’s resident doctor.
 Being several thousand feet above sea level, visitors may initially feel tinges of dizziness or headaches having landed in Leh, or in more severe cases even suffer from Acute Mountain Sickness, so we were advised to spend the rest of the day at leisure to acclimatize.

 We were shown to our tent by our butler, Rohit.
-Luxury camping at its best, each tent at The Ultimate Travelling Camp’s Chamba Camp is spacious and offers a separate bedroom, en-suite and private verandah, as well as all the modern comforts one would expect from a luxury accommodation including both air-conditioning and heating, and continuous hot water.
+Luxury camping at its best, each tent at The Ultimate Travelling Camp’s Chamba Camp is spacious.
+It offers a separate bedroom, en-suite and private verandah, as well as all the modern comforts one expects from luxury accommodation; including air-conditioning and heating, and continuous hot water.
 Every tent is designated a personal butler, who can be reached at any time via a mobile placed on your bedside.

-After a quick freshen up we headed over to the restaurant tent where a delicious lunch was to be served.
-Throughout the week we were presented with a thoughtful and varied three-course menu, always comprising of a continental option and an Indian.
+After a quick freshen up, we headed over to the restaurant tent where a delicious lunch was served.
+Throughout the week, we were presented with a thoughtful and varied three-course menu, always comprising of a continental option and an Indian.
 Examples include a tasty prawn Thai green curry on our first day, followed later in the week by dishes such as salmon with mash and vegetables, ratatouille, and pasta; Indian dal (lentils), curries and biryanis.

-Having relaxed a while, we were reunited with our guide, Stanzin, in the reception from where we discussed and tweaked our itinerary for the week.
-Feeling absolutely fine and ready to get stuck in, Stanzin accompanied us on a gentle walk around Thiksey village where we’d discuss Ladakhi culture, customs and traditions and get to know our guide.
+Having relaxed a while, we reunited with our guide, Stanzin, in the reception from where we discussed and tweaked our itinerary for the week.
+Feeling fine and ready to get stuck in, Stanzin accompanied us on a gentle walk around Thiksey village where we discussed Ladakhi culture, customs and traditions, and got to know our guide.

-The next morning, we were to visit Matho monastery.
-About half an hour’s drive from the camp and nestled amongst the picturesque Indus Valley, Matho monastery is a Tibetan Buddhist monastery dating back over 500 years.
-Originally established by Lama Dugpa Dorje in 1410, it houses a magnificent collection of ancient thangkas (painted, Buddhist scrolls) and is particularly known for its famous, annual Oracle Matho Nagrang Festival.
+The next morning, we visited Matho monastery.
+About half an hour’s drive from the camp and nestled amid the picturesque Indus Valley, Matho monastery is a Tibetan Buddhist monastery dating back over 500 years.
+Initially established by Lama Dugpa Dorje in 1410, it houses a magnificent collection of ancient thangkas (painted, Buddhist scrolls) and is mainly known for its famous, annual Oracle Matho Nagrang Festival.
 Stanzin explained that during this festival, two oracles, known as “Rongstan” are said to inhabit the body of two monks who then predict the fortune of the local village communities for the coming year.
 The monks spend months in isolated meditation amongst the mountains, in preparation.
-It was fascinating to learn about the festival through Stanzin, who explained that the oracle is extremely powerful and – depending on the recent behaviour of the local community – may either be gentle and praising of the villagers or else release its wrath in anger, in some cases causing violent harm to the monk whose body it is inhabiting, as an expression of its disappointment.
+It was fascinating to learn about the festival through Stanzin, who explained that the oracle is mighty.
+Depending on the recent behaviour of the local community, it may either be gentle and praising of the villagers, or else release its wrath in anger.
+In some cases, it causes violent harm to the monk whose body it is inhabiting, as an expression of its disappointment.

-Later that day we visited the Shanti Stupa, a white, domed structure gifted by the Japanese in 1991 in celebration of 2500 years of Buddhism.
-The impressive stupa boasts panoramic views of the surrounding mountainous landscape, though is also very religiously significant as it holds the relics of the Buddha at its base.
+Later that day, we visited the Shanti Stupa, a white, domed structure gifted by the Japanese in 1991 in celebration of 2,500 years of Buddhism.
+The impressive stupa boasts panoramic views of the surrounding mountainous landscape, though it is also very religiously significant as it holds the relics of the Buddha at its base.

 Our first full day ended with a gentle stroll through Leh market, with Stanzin.

 The following day we awoke early to visit Thiksey monastery during the morning prayers.
-An intimate and special experience, the monks chanted whilst enjoying their breakfast and sharing with us a delicious cup of local Ladakhi ‘butter tea’ (a traditional preparation of tea leaves, yak or cow butter, water and salt).
-After the service, with the help of our guide, we began chatting with one of the elder monks, learning his story as well as his daily routine.
-He even invited us to his private room at the monastery which was a great privilege and an experience Madeleine (Co-Founder, Indian Excursions) will not forget.
-The gentleman explained that he was just 14 years old when joining the monastery and that he has now been there 55 years.
-His family village is just a few kilometres away and he is welcome to visit when he wishes to.
+An intimate and special experience, the monks chanted while enjoying their breakfast and sharing with us a delicious cup of local Ladakhi ‘butter tea’ (a traditional preparation of tea leaves, yak or cow butter, water, and salt).
+After the service, with the help of our guide, we began chatting with one of the older monks, learning his story as well as his daily routine.
+He even invited us to his private room at the monastery, which was a great privilege and an experience Madeleine (Co-Founder, Indian Excursions) will not forget.
+The gentleman explained that he was just 14 years old when joining the monastery, and he has now been there for 55 years.
+His family village is only a few kilometres away, and he is welcome to visit when he wishes to.

-The Thiksey monastery houses a huge and beautiful statue of Buddha, known as Chamba, from which The Ultimate Travelling Camp takes its name.
+The Thiksey monastery houses a vast and beautiful statue of Buddha, known as Chamba, from which The Ultimate Travelling Camp takes its name.

-Returning to the camp, we indulged in treatments at the spa, all of which have been inspired by ancient Ladakhi wellness practices and performed with local ingredients, such as Sea Buckthorn – a small shrub that grows amongst the Himalayas and is cherished for its healing properties.
+Returning to the camp, we indulged in treatments at the spa, all of which have been inspired by ancient Ladakhi wellness practices and performed with local ingredients.
+One of them is Sea Buckthorn – a small shrub that grows amongst the Himalayas and is cherished for its healing properties.
 We found it very refreshing to be offered treatments inspired by the local area rather than a generic ‘Swedish massage’ and wholly enjoyed our therapies.

-On our third day, we were to embark on a five-hour drive along the world’s highest motorable road, the Khardungla pass, to Diskit in the Nubra Valley.
-Here, we would stay at The Ultimate Travelling Camp’s second offering, Chamba Camp Diskit.
-The drive admittedly sounds long though it was an amazing experience in itself, as we wound up and around the Himalayas, surrounded by snow and ice, taking in breathtaking views below.
+On our third day, we embarked on a five-hour drive along the world’s highest motorable road, the Khardungla pass, to Diskit in the Nubra Valley.
+Here, we stayed at The Ultimate Travelling Camp’s second offering, Chamba Camp Diskit.
+The drive admittedly sounds long though it was a fantastic experience in itself, as we wound up and around the Himalayas, surrounded by snow and ice, taking in breathtaking views below.

-Like the camp at Thiksey, our tent at the camp in Diskit was comfortable and tasteful, though had a more rustic feel to it which we felt was appropriate for the remote, rugged surroundings here in Diskit.
-Despite being a little barer, we mutually agreed that Diskit was our favourite of the two; being a smaller camp, it had a more intimate feel and the service was incredibly personalized.
+Like the camp at Thiksey, our tent at the camp in Diskit was comfortable and tasteful.
+It had a rustic feel to it which we felt was appropriate for Diskit’s more remote and rugged surroundings (as compared to Thiksey).
+Despite being a little barer, we mutually agreed that Diskit was our favourite of the two; being a smaller camp, it had a more intimate feel, and the service was incredibly personalized.